archoncloud/archon-dht/README.md

 `func (a ArchonDHTs) Stored(key string, versionData *permLayer.VersionData) error`

-When a storage provider is hosting a shard (file), S announces to AC that is hosting the file by calling "Stored" on the key (shardPath) with the versionData associated with the shard (see Versioning in ArchonCloud)
+When a storage provider is hosting a shard (file), S announces to AC that is hosting the file by calling "Stored" on the key (shardPath) with the versionData associated with the shard (see Versioning in ArchonCloud).
+This call effectively puts the key:value pair StringToCID(shardPath):{spDownloadUrl, VersionData} into the dht so that later, an entity in AC can retrieve the shard called "shardPath" by calling a get function on the dht to retrieve value {spDownloadUrl, VersionData}.

 [example](https://github.com/archoncloud/archon-dht/blob/master/examples/stored.md)

 `func (a *ArchonDHTs) GetUrlsOfNodesHoldingKeysFromAllLayers(keys []string, timeoutInSeconds time.Duration) (PermissionLayer2UrlArray, error)`

-// TODO EXPLANATION
+In order for a downloader D to retrieve file u from AC, D needs a list of urls, each associated with a shard of sharded u.
+The downloader can run a "light-client" meaning it is not directly connected to the archon-dht, but the D can retrieve data from the archon-dht by calling upon some storage providers who would act as proxy for this request to the overlay.
+Any S in this set of storage providers would call this function on a list of "keys" constructed where each key is associated to a shard.
+This function returns a mapping from permissionLayer to list of urls, and the S returns the urls to the downloader D. Note: the urls returned from this function call are dependent on the AC Versioning system.

 [example](https://github.com/archoncloud/archon-dht/blob/master/examples/geturls_ofnodes_holding.md)